Michelangelo and the Sistine Chapel. It's hard to think of one without thinking of the other.

-Some speculate it was a reflection of Michelangelo's anguish at having been forced to paint yet again, when he just really wanted to be a sculptor.
+Some speculate this was a reflection of Michelangelo's anguish at being forced to paint yet again.

-Other theories suggest Michelangelo was trying to redeem himself for what he perceived as his sins when he was younger.
-At this point in his life, he had become more devout, and maybe he was worried about the fate of his soul.
+Other theories suggest Michelangelo was trying to redeem himself for things he had done when he was younger.
+He had become more devout with age, and maybe he was worried about the fate of his soul.

-Satan himself is not depicted, but at the bottom right we see Minos.
-In Dante's Inferno, Minos was the one who supervised the admission of the damned into Hell.
+Satan himself is not depicted, but at the bottom right we see Minos, supervising the admission of the damned into Hell.

-Another critic was Cardinal Carafa who said that the painting was obscene (This same cardinal became Pope Paul IV, who famously banned Rome's Jews to the Ghetto in 1555.)
+Another critic was Cardinal Carafa who said that the painting was obscene and insisted that the genitals be covered.

-In 1562 the Council of Trent issued a decree regulating the use of images in churches.
-Now the nudity would really have to be covered.
+Michelangelo refused, but in 1562 the Council of Trent issued a decree regulating the use of images in churches.
+Now the nudity had to be covered.

 Over time, more and more of the nudity was covered.

-During the most recent restoration in the 1980s and 1990s, many of these black cloths were removed, but not the ones originally painted by da Volterra, perhaps because they were also considered part of the original painting, or perhaps because it reminds us that without those loin cloths, the painting might have been destroyed entirely thanks to overzealous critics.
+During the most recent restoration many of these black cloths were removed, but not the ones originally painted by da Volterra.
+The cloths left in place remind us that without them, the painting might have been destroyed entirely.

-It took me over a month of research and writing to bring you this page about Michelangelo and the Sistine Chapel.
-I hope you enjoy it.
+I hope you have enjoyed this page about Michelangelo and the Sistine Chapel!
 These are the resources I used most: